mpaperno/MSFSTouchPortalPlugin/README.md

 * Completely configurable to request any variable or trigger any event supported by the connected simulator, including with custom extensions like MobiFlight.
 * Supports simulator system events (such as "flight loaded" or "sim started") as Touch Portal Events.
 * Allows simultaneous usage from multiple networked Touch Portal devices.
+* Optional WASM module integration allows even greater expansion, with access to many variable types (including "Local" variables) and events/actions not normally accessible via SimConnect alone.

 ## Documentation

+See the [Wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) for some guides and tips.

 Auto-generated documentation on all actions, states, and settings can be found in [DOCUMENTATION.MD](DOCUMENTATION.MD).

-A [nascent wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) is available with some tips.

 ## Installation & Usage